vlki/refresh-fetch/README.md

 Sigh.
 That's a lot you don't want to be writing in every app.

-With `refresh-fetch` you configure 3 parameters, `shouldRefreshToken`, `refreshToken` and `fetch`, and the refreshing works exactly like described.
+With `fresh-fetch` you configure 3 parameters, `shouldRefreshToken`, `refreshToken` and `fetch`, and the refreshing works exactly like described.
 See it in action:

 ```js
 // api.js